tile38/msgkit/README.md

 # msgkit

-msgkit is a simple wrapper for gorillas websocket package.
-It makes it quick and easy to write a websocket server using traditional http style request/message handlers
+msgkit is a quick and easy websocket message handling package for Go.

 ## Usage